 Live links to our worship services and bulletins

-On Sundays, St. Mark's offers an opportunity for parishioners and friends to connect with each other in-person in the church and on-line using Zoom.
+On Sundays beginning September12, St. Mark's offers an opportunity for parishioners and friends to connect with each other in-person in the church and on-line using Zoom.

 Zoom is a free video-conferencing platform which we'll use so that we have a chance to see each other and even converse.